vosaul/status.im/source/research/pfs.md

 On receiving a bundle from a given peer with a higher version, the old bundle should be marked as expired and a new session should be established on the next message sent.

-## 3.4 Expired session

-Expired session should not be used for new messages and should be deleted after 14 days from the expiration date (TO BE IMPLEMENTED), in order to be able to decrypt out-of-order and mailserver messages.

 ## 4. Multi-device support

 Multi-device support is quite challenging as we don't have a central place where information on which and how many devices (identified by their respective `installation-id`) belongs to a whisper-identity.